It's a Cop

 It's a Cop is a 1934 British police-themed comedy film directed by Maclean Rogers and starring Sydney Howard, Chili Bouchier and Garry Marsh.
-It was made at British and Dominion Elstree Studios.
+It was written by Bert Lee, Jack Marks, R. P. Weston and John Paddy Carstairs, and made at British and Dominion Elstree Studios.

 Plot

 An incompetent police constable gets a lucky break and catches some thieves, earning his promotion to sergeant.